-This Plan is intended to be dynamic and responsive to the changing needs of Whitby.
+This Plan is intended to be dynamic and responsive to the changing needs of Quinte West.
 Once informed of changing needs in accordance with the ONE JIB Agreement, ONE JIB may need to revise allocations, deploy incoming monies or sell units of the investment pools accordingly.
-Additionally, income from investments will be automatically reinvested and the cashflow needs of Whitby are expected to be financed with the sale of units of the investment pools.
-Any fee discounts that apply to Whitby are intended to be reinvested into the Target Date 10+ Years Outcome or as otherwise directed by the Commissioner Financial Services & Treasurer.
+Additionally, income from investments will be automatically reinvested and cashflow needs of Quinte West are expected to be financed with the sale of units of the investment pools.